macunixs/dualshock4-pi/README.md

 https://www.piborg.org/joyborg

-<b>Procedures to install linux driver for Dualshock 4 on Raspberry Pi 3</b>
+<h1>Procedures to install linux driver for Dualshock 4 on Raspberry Pi 3</h1>

-Copy and paste all these commands to complete the installation.
+<b>Copy</b> and <b>paste</b> all these commands to complete the installation.
-Make sure the Dualshock 4 controller is charged to ensure reliable connection later on.
+Make sure the Dualshock 4 controller is charged to ensure reliable bluetooth connection later on.

-Commands list:
+<b>Commands list:</b>

+<h2>Step 0:</h2>

 <code>sudo apt-get update</code>

+<h2>Step 1:</h2>

 You will now need to run the following to ensure the generic joystick drivers are installed first:

-<h2>Step 1:</h2>

 <code>sudo apt-get -y install joystick</code>

+<h2>Step 2:</h2>

 Then you will want to run jstest as follows:

-<h2>Step 2:</h2>

 <code>jstest /dev/input/js0</code>